The Center for Social Reform, Equity and Innovation

 The Center is currently engaged in a practice and evaluation project with the On the Rise Financial Center that offers financial coaching to low income residents in the Vine City neighborhood of Atlanta.
 The project includes the field placement of two MSW students and one doctoral student with the Financial Center, facilitating case management and financial coaching services.

-The Decarceration Initiative will also be one of CCF’s first adopted and implemented within the West End area.
-This partnership between CCF Fellow Dr. Eyitayo Onifade and the local community, employ diversion and restorative justice models to address minority over-representation in the justice system.
+The Decarceration Initiative will also be one of CSREI's first adopted and implemented within the West End area.
+This partnership between CSREI Fellow Dr. Eyitayo Onifade and the local community, employ diversion and restorative justice models to address minority over-representation in the justice system.

-Community stakeholders can improve outcomes for African American children and families by effectively mobilizing the subject matter expertise of Social Work practitioners and researchers, led by CCF Fellows.
-CCF Fellows will facilitate the development and implementation of demonstrated models of change from the Afrocentric perspective in related areas of health, mental health, and community well-being.
+Community stakeholders can improve outcomes for African American children and families by effectively mobilizing the subject matter expertise of Social Work practitioners and researchers, led by CSREI Fellows.
+CSREI Fellows will facilitate the development and implementation of demonstrated models of change from the Afrocentric perspective in related areas of health, mental health, and community well-being.